Practice Areas

 Child Custody & Parenting Time

-Child Custody & Parenting Time People often confuse the terms "custody" and "parenting time."
+People often confuse the terms "custody" and "parenting time."
 Under Minnesota law, there are two types of custody: legal and physical.
 It is common in Minnesota for parents to have joint legal and joint physical custody.
-Keep reading to learn more.
-Read More
+Keep reading to learn mo… Read More

 Spousal Support

-Spousal Support Spousal support, sometimes also referred to maintenance or alimony, is money (usually monthly payments) given from one spouse to the other to allow both spouses to continue to maintain the marital standard of living if possible.
-Spousal support is not awarded in all divorces and there is no rule that favors women or men as far as who should pay spousal support and who should receive support.
-Read More
+Spousal support, sometimes also referred to maintenance or alimony, is money (usually monthly payments) given from one spouse to the other to allow both spouses to continue to maintain the marital standard of living if possible.
+Spousal support is no… Read More

 Child Support

-Child Support Child support is money paid from one parent to another parent for the benefit of the parties’ joint child or children.
+Child support is money paid from one parent to another parent for the benefit of the parties’ joint child or children.
 Child support it not treated an income to the parent who receives it and is not tax deductible to the parent who pays it.
-It is assumed in Minnesota that both parents will contribute the financial needs of their children.
-It is possible, under certain circumstances, for a parent to provide care for the children rather than provide actual dollars.
-Read More
+It is a… Read More

 Property Division